benkeen/grunt-search/README.md

                 },
                 onFinish: function(matches) {
                     // called when all files have been parsed for the target.
 The matches parameter is an
-                    // object of filename to array of match information },
+                    // object of filename => array of match information },
             }
         }